BenLin77/mcp_rule_config/README.md

 ## Notes

-- Secrets are not stored in this repo.
-They are referenced as `${VAR_NAME}` placeholders inside `mcp_config.json`.
+- Secrets are not stored in this repo; they are referenced as `${VAR_NAME}` placeholders in `mcp_config.json`.
-- If additional secrets appear in your configs later, convert them to environment variables before committing.
+- If more secrets are added later, switch them to environment variables before committing.